Tracking aid flows in light of the Covid-19 crisis

 The data is sourced from the International Aid Transparency Initiative (IATI).
 Real-time data from IATI is not curated and therefore open to small changes as the data is updated.
 This could result in changes to aspects of historical transactions as well as movement of transactions from one month to another.
 This can be due, for example, to adjustments between operations and accounting departments, journal entries to deal with accrual accounting or cumulative reporting over a quarter.

-We compare the first 11 months of 2020 to 2018 and 2019 to show the changes in aid flows from pre-Covid levels.
+We compare data from February 2018 to January 2021 to show the changes in aid flows from pre-Covid levels.
 Our briefing ‘How is aid changing in the Covid-19 pandemic?’, contains more detail on our methodology.
 Additional data will be added each month as donors publish more recent information on their aid commitments.

 The data in this tool is updated monthly.
-It shows data for January to November 2020.
+It currently shows data up to the end of January 2021.

 See data on: